Top 10 American Franchises that Failed Internationally

 Best Buy - United Kingdom

 Best Buy entered the UK market in 2010 through a joint venture with Carphone Warehouse.
-The retailer faced stiff competition from well-established local electronics stores and struggled with low brand recognition.
-Best Buy withdrew from the UK by 2011, closing all its stores.
+The retailer faced strong competition from established electronics chains and struggled with low brand recognition.
+Best Buy withdrew from the UK in 2011, closing all of its stores.

 Mattel - China